 5. Credible, engaged, and connected influencers

 The 52 indicators indicate the semantical interrelatedness and interconnectedness of the ten factors: influencers’ ‘expertise’ and ‘trustworthiness’ are evidenced by viewers’ perceptions of ‘quality content’ and ‘quality presentation’; ‘Quality presentation’ is highly associated with ‘appearance’ and ‘quality communication’; Yet, ‘quality communication’ is inclusive of ‘quality presentation’, and ‘appearance’ becomes part of ‘presentation’ and is highly related with ‘personal branding’ that is overlapped with ‘quality presentation’; furthermore, ‘credibility’ and ‘expertise’ also appear in ‘quality presentation’ and ‘quality content’, and ‘affability’ becomes part of ‘quality communication’ and ‘participatory activities’; lastly, ‘participatory activities’ appears significant for viewers’ engagement in promotion, and the activities do not remain with viewers but expand into collaborating with fellow influencers; and as the influencers not only hold multiple platforms, but also they are users of other social media, their ‘connectedness’ refers to the management of multiple platforms to maximize viewers’ engagement in their promotion and sales activities.
 Consequently, the intricate and intermingled ten factors are semantically and systematically classified with three larger qualitative themes: credibility, engagement, and connectivity and nine sub-themes, as presented in Table 4.
-Furthermore, we identified relevant analysis methods applicable to each sub-theme to make a qualitative evaluation of social media influencers.
+Furthermore, we identified relevant analysis methods applicable to each sub-theme to make a form of qualitative evaluation of social media influencers.

 Table 4.
 A Proposed Qualitative Evaluation Framework